 - Maintaining a confidential and complete case record of all documents received and notes taken on each case assigned and archiving case files with CASA.

-- In collaboration with your Case Supervisor, preparing and submitting a court report with recommendations for court hearings approximately every five months.
+- In collaboration with your Case Supervisor, preparing and submitting a court report with recommendations for court hearings approximately every three to five months.
 This factual account of the child’s life since the last hearing is pivotal.
 In many cases, your report will be the most concise and specific history of the case.

 - Additionally, continuing in the program also requires that you engage in 12 hours of continuing education annually.